orhun/personal-blog/content/introducing-ratty.md

 In Terry's own words: <i>["f\*cking sprites, command-line... f\*cking... f\*ck yeah"](https://youtu.be/o48KzPa42_o?si=flrPpdM4oXjTur9F&t=17)</i>.

 So, this whole <i>"sprites on the command-line"</i> idea was in the back of my mind for a while.
 I even [reported](https://github.com/raphamorim/rio/issues/346) to a modern terminal project, hoping that my good friend [Raphael Amorim](https://github.com/raphamorim/) would be interested.
-But so far, a terminal emulator like that didn't come up.
+But so far, a terminal emulator like that didn't exist.

 Until today.